Inca cuisine: Meats

 Peoples of the Altiplano had two large domesticated animals: llamas and alpacas.
-They were kept for their wool and used as pack animals that were often used in large caravans.
-The llama in particular was highly valued, and a white llama adorned in red cloth with gold earrings would often go before the Inca ruler as a royal symbol.

-Animals were believed to represent various gods depending on what color they had and were sacrificed in great number and the blood was used as a ritual anointment.
-Control over the sacred animals was very rigorous.
-Shepherds had to preserve every last part of any animal that died and present a full animal to the Inca or risk severe punishment.

 Among the food products made from the Peruvian camelids was sharqui, strips of freeze-dried meat, the origin of modern-day jerky.
 Another meat for royalty was that of the lizards known as Dicrodon holmbergi.
 It would be trapped as it attempted to consume the pods of Prosopis juliflora.
 After being trapped, it would be paralyzed and cooked until it was easily skinned.
 Afterwards, it was cooked for another ten minutes in heated sand and ashes then gutted, thus making it to be consumed immediately or preserved for up to a year.

 The meat of the common folk was the cuy, guinea pig.
 They were domesticated by 2000 BC and were easy to keep and multiplied rapidly.
 Guinea pigs were often cooked by stuffing them with hot stones.
 The entrails would often be used as an ingredient in soups along with potatoes, or made into a sauce.
 They could also be used for divination, which later brought them into disfavor by the Catholic Church.

 The Incas hunted game including the wild camelids vicuña and guanaco, whitetail deer, huemul deer and viscacha, a kind of chinchilla which was hunted with lassos.
 Hunting rights were controlled by the state and any meat would go into the state warehouses for storage.
 In massive royal hunts, hunting teams would force huge herds into enclosures, and there are reports of several thousand animals being caught in a single great hunt, including puma, bear, fox and deer.

 One mainstay of the Inca army and the general population was dried fish.
-Limpets, skates, rays, small sharks of the genus Mustelus, mullets and bonito were among the fish caught off the Peruvian coast.
-Other sea creatures like seabirds, penguins, sea lions and dolphins were eaten, as were various crustaceans and chitons, mussels, chanque (an abalone-like animal).
+Skates, rays, small sharks of the genus Mustelus, mullets and bonito were among the fish caught off the Peruvian coast.
+Other sea creatures like seabirds, penguins, sea lions and dolphins were eaten, as were various crustaceans and chitons, limpets, mussels, chanque (an abalone-like animal).

 Like other American peoples, the Inca ate animals that were often considered vermin by many Europeans, such as frogs, caterpillars, beetles, and ants.
 Mayfly larvae were eaten raw or toasted and ground to make loaves that could then be stored.

-The power of the Inca Empire was mighty and one of the most impressive and the advocation for storage and preservation of foods is one of the many factors that allowed for such success.
+The Inca's intricate food preservation methods and storage system allowed for there to be enough food in times of need (when crops failed, during times of war) or in times of success (when celebrating and rewarding everyone's hard work).